ECronin1973/programming-for-data-analytics/README.md

 2026-07-13 - Battle of the Boyne (Orangemen’s Day)
 ```

-## 🏛️ Assignment 02 – Bank Holidays (Part B)

-### Display bank Holidays Unique to Northern Ireland
+## 📍 Part B: Display Unique Bank Holidays in Northern Ireland

-This task builds on Part A by enhancing the script to identify bank holidays that are **exclusive to Northern Ireland** — those not observed in England, Wales, or Scotland.
+This task builds on Part A by enhancing the script to identify bank holidays that are exclusive to Northern Ireland — those not observed in England, Wales, or Scotland.
 It demonstrates how to compare datasets across regions and apply conditional logic to filter unique entries.

 ## 🎯 Learning Objectives

-By completing this task, users will learn to:

 - Compare structured data across multiple regions

 - Apply set logic to identify unique values

 - Implement conditional filtering in Python

 - Display filtered results clearly in the terminal

 ## 📁 Source File

-This script is saved as:
+This script is located in the `code` directory and is saved as:
 `assignment02-bankholidays-ni.py`

-#### Run the program using Python:
+#### Run the program from the `code` directory using Python:

 ```python
 python assignment02-bankholidays-ni.py

 ```

 #### Sample Output